 Hot exhaust emissions and the related fuel consumption estimates are calculated within the NAEI using fuel consumption and emission factors for each vehicle type.
 These in turn are calculated on the basis of the composition of the vehicle fleet (age profile and fuel mix).
 The resulting fuel consumption and emission factors are applied to detailed spatially resolved traffic movements.
-In addition the fleet mix varies by location and as a result different emission factors are applied to different road types in different geographical areas.
-Vehicle fleet age profiles and fuel mix are fixed at a national level.
+The methodology has been updated for the 2010 NAEI, so that the vehicle fleet age profiles, Euro standard and fuel mix for each of the Devolved Administrations are derived using Regional Vehicle Licensing Statistics (DVLA) and the DfT's Automatic Number Plate Recognition (ANPR) database.
+As the fleet mix varies by location, different emission factors are applied to different road types in the Devolved Administrations.